NillionNetwork/scaffold-nillion/README.md

 This command deploys a test smart contract to the local network.
 The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

-5. On a third terminal, run a Nillion local cluster
+5. On a third terminal, run a Nillion local network cluster

 Install [Nillion SDK Binaries](https://docs.nillion.com/quickstart#download-binaries) following the [Install binaries guide](https://docs.nillion.com/quickstart#install-the-nillion-sdk) if you don't have Nillion SDK tools installed locally

 Then use the nillion [run-local-cluster tool](https://docs.nillion.com/program-simulator) to spin up a local cluster of Nillion nodes.
-You will run your app against this local cluster
+You will run your app against this local cluster.

 ```
 ./run-local-cluster